yelpspoon/datasciencecoursera/README.md

 - y_test.txt
 - X_test.txt

-_None_ of the detail files in "Inertial Signals/" were used.
+Note _none_ of the detail files in "Inertial Signals/" were used.
 ---

 The following requirements are needed in order to run the R processing script, `run_analysis.R`